-- Encouraging housing diversity, supporting affordability and aging in place; - Promoting active and healthy modes of transportation; - Accessible and integrated trail system and linkages within and between community areas; - Provision of bicycle parking in new multiresidential development; - Protection and enhancement of natural green space; - Encouraging energy and water efficient buildings and neighbourhoods; - · Fostering new community gardens; and - Acceleration of the review and approval process for green development; and further used as teaching tools for all who live and work in Clarington.
+- 1. Encouraging housing diversity, supporting affordability and aging in place; - 2.
+Promoting active and healthy modes of transportation; - Accessible and integrated trail system and linkages within and between community areas; - 4.
+Provision of bicycle parking in new multiresidential development; - 5.
+Protection and enhancement of natural green space; - 6.
+Encouraging energy and water efficient buildings and neighbourhoods; - 7.
+Fostering new community gardens; and - 8.
+Acceleration of the review and approval process for green development; and

+Enhanced education and communication relating to sustainable development principles and practices and available incentive programs.
+Overall, a culture of sustainability can be established through education, collaboration, and implementation of green initiatives that can be further used as teaching tools for all who live and work in Clarington.
 By establishing a conservation culture, residents, stakeholders, and developers can be more empowered to make decisions that reduce negative impacts to the environment while allowing economic and social sustainability to thrive.